mikewolfe/front-van/README.md

 use at your own risk.

 A `runningauthor:` *must* be specified or the LaTex file will fail to build.
-This is the first author that is but at the head of each page with et al.
+This is the first author that is put at the head of each page with et al.

 `runningtitle:` likewise gives the header for the title on the right